 On your list, which of these goals resonates the strongest with you?
 Circle it and now write it on separate piece of paper.
 What does it tell you about your values?
 To give you another example, I will share with you my top goal:

-My life is lived every day fully and passionately (love myself, love my work, love my friends/family, love my guy).
+My life is lived every day fully and passionately (love myself, love my work, love my friends/family, love my guy)

 But, I do realize now that is the highest on my priority list and now by sharing this with you (it is slightly selfish I will admit) I am truly projecting that into the universe so that I may live every day to meet this goal.